Growth's running mate

 The latter world played out in both perception and reality for many North Atlantic countries.
 Evident in income inequality remaining stubbornly high in the US and UK and rising markedly in parts of Europe.

 So turning first to the Australian evidence base.
-In late August we released our self-initiated report Rising Inequality?
+In late August we released our Commission-initiated report Rising Inequality?
 (With a notable question mark signposted at the end of that title.)
 To inform a debate well underway.
 By seeking to understand what a comprehensive analysis of the evidence on inequality tells us.
 Does it align with the broad perception of many – CEDA's 44 per cent – that most have not benefited from our unrivalled run of growth?

 It's not a simple story.
 For it is a broad church evidence base.
 Ill-suited to a single grab or selective citation.
 As some inevitably leapt to in their interpretation of our report.
 For it is perhaps more a subtle tale of two cities.